“We thought genetic research was going to change our lives but it has turned out to be a false dawn.”

-Isn’t it wonderful, the highlight of a TCD/Smurfit School of Genetics student’s career is to focus on homeopathy.
+Isn’t it wonderful the highlight of a TCD Smurfit School of Genetics student’s career is to focus on homeopathy!
 This without knowing anything about it other than presumption, bias and prejudice.
-What a surprise!
 How original!
-How cool!

 (March 1 2013) Sir, – The assertion by the registered homeopath Sheelagh Behan (February 26th) that homeopathy has been shown to be effective in clinical trials is so demonstrably incorrect that I am reminded of the famous quotation from Upton Sinclair: “It is difficult to get a man to understand something when his salary depends on his not understanding it”.